SPECTACULAR ECONOMIC NEWS….

 Key to resolving all of these problems quickly and with great benefit for everyone is to recognize that we are a single human family.
 We are a single species.
 We live on a relatively small planet.
 There is only one team.
 “All for one and one for all” is how teams achieve greatness.
 Every person has a different role and every role is important.

-It is sometimes said that greed and hunger for power are part of human nature, and that we will never be able to fully work together.
+It is said by some that greed and hunger for power are part of human nature, and that we will never be able to fully work together.
 That may or may not be accurate and is beside the point.
 What we have now are economic management systems (money, finance) that encourage greed and have power and control being exercised by a relative few.
 The systems are designed this way.
 Slavery was once designed into the system.
 Today there is no systemic slavery.
 We, the people of the world will not tolerate it.
 Does slavery still exist?
-Yes, and not as a widespread and systemic practice.
-There is no country or culture that includes slavery in its structure, as the United States did until the 1861-1865 Civil War.
+Yes, and not as a systemic practice.

 We are certainly capable of designing better economic management systems, in fact we have a great opportunity, because the financial systems are failing all around the world, now.
 We may even surprise ourselves with how good we can make it and how wonderfully we can get along with each other.
 From cave dwelling to space traveling to democracy and human rights, that’s what we’ve been doing, one innovation after another.